mobingilabs/docs/reference.md

 ## Map roles to user

-You can only map \(or attach\) up to 5 roles per user per namespace.
+You can only map \(or attach\) up to 5 roles to a user per namespace.
 There is no limit for filtering rules per user.

 Valid values for `type` for filtering rules: